 The catalyst kitchen

 By changing the composition of molecules, one substance can be converted into another.
 A catalyst facilitates this process.
-STCA researchers such as Annemarieke create catalysts in a so-called catalyst kitchen.
+Shell researchers such as Annemarieke create catalysts in a so-called catalyst kitchen.
 By using the right combination of ingredients and a good oven, you get the best catalyst, a bit like cooking.
 Not a 100% office job.
 “I spend a lot of time in the lab.
 I like to make something and then see if it works and optimize it further.”

 What are you holding in your hands?